 Magnum photographer Chien-Chi Chang questions his mother, whose entire life revolved around the struggle of survival and the raising of five children alongside her husband.
 Chang’s mother’s life remained restricted to a single tiny village, which contributed to her lack of knowledge about historical events in Taiwan.
 She recalls no awareness of Taiwan’s imposition of Martial Law (1949 – 1987) and has never heard of the Cold War.
 Yet, she remembers the dates of every important family event.

 The soundscape realistically and vividly depicts Taiwan’s past and features a portion of George Orwell’s essay “You and the Atomic Bomb”, through which he was credited with being the first writer to use the term “Cold War” in recent history.

-The film was edited in close collaboration with Chien-Chi Chang in Graz/Austria.
-It premiered at Art Basel Hongkong.
+This film was edited in close collaboration with Magnum photographer Chien-Chi Chang in Graz (Austria) and premiered at Art Basel Hongkong.